-But in a 5,000 year old science taught to us by Yogi Bhajan where do you begin?
-It’s easy to look at a type of yoga with 5,000 meditations and 2500 kriya and get overwhelmed.
+In a 5,000-year-old science taught to us by Yogi Bhajan, where do you begin?
+It’s easy to look at such an expansive form of yoga (with over 5,000 meditations and 2,500 kriyas) and get overwhelmed.
 But you don’t have to.
-This process of beginning is powerful, but it can be quite simple.
+While the beginning of your journey is powerful, it can be quite simple.

-If you are a Kundalini yoga beginner, start slowly and add things on a bit at a time (or, like I did, you can just into the deep end and just pick things up all at once.)
-This is really all about you and what’s right for you.
-But if I had to sit down with a beginner to Kundalini yoga and talk to them, this is what I'd say.
+If you are a Kundalini Yoga beginner, start slowly and add on a bit at a time (Or, like I did, you can dive into the deep end and pick it all up at once).
+This is all about you, and what’s right for you.
+With that said, if I had to sit down and talk with a beginner to Kundalini Yoga, this is what I would say.

-It just won’t do to be uncomfortable in Kundalini yoga.
+It just won’t do to be uncomfortable in Kundalini Yoga.
 Make sure you can breathe and move in your clothes.
 If they make you self conscious, they aren’t right for this practice.
-True, it is recommended to wear white, but if you aren’t ready for that, its ok if you practice in another color that makes you comfortable.
-As you deepen into your practice, you’ll find that wearing white comes more naturally to you.
+True, it is recommended to wear white, but if you aren’t ready for that, it’s OK if you practice in another color that makes you comfortable.
+As you deepen your practice, you’ll find that wearing white comes more naturally to you.
 But comfy is always a priority.

-Getting inspired by a group practice (and meeting others who are just beginning too!) is a powerful way to take your experience with Kundalini yoga to the next level.
-Consider attending Sat Nam Fest, which happens twice a year on the West Coast and the East Coast.
-Sat Nam Fest is a 3-4 day Kundalini yoga immersion experience where hundreds of yogis come together to chant and practice in a sacred, but not intimidating, space.
+Finding inspiration in a group practice (and meeting other beginners!) is a powerful way to take your experience with Kundalini Yoga to the next level.
+Consider attending Sat Nam Fest, held three times a year on the west coast, east coast, and in Mexico.
+Sat Nam Fest is a 5-day Kundalini Yoga immersion experience where hundreds of yogis come together to chant and practice in a sacred, yet not intimidating, space.

-Being a beginner to Kundalini yoga is a beautiful and exciting stage of practice.
-Enjoy it right where you are!
-Someday you’ll know more about the practice and have experienced them in a different way, but you’ll still remember your time as a newbie with great enjoyment.
+Being a beginner to Kundalini Yoga is a beautiful and exciting stage of practice.
+Enjoy it right where you are.
+Someday, you’ll know more about the practice and have experienced it in a different way.
+But you’ll remember your time as a newbie with great enjoyment and gratitude.
 Have fun exploring a new world!